nxp-imx/ethos-u-vela/API.md

 address planning, i.e. it needs to supply addresses of all input and output tensors, weights, and biases.

+### Finding block configs

+For all NPU operations, a block config must be set, which is the unit of work in which the NPU generates the output.
+There are restrictions to the size of block configs.
+Function `npu_find_block_configs` can be used to find valid block configs for an operation.

 ### Encoding of weights and biases

 All weights that are used in the NPU operations must be encoded using